-All Capstone proposal deadlines are communicated to students via the MPH Graduate Student listserv, and via individual email correspondence once the student has successfully enrolled in the PBHL 7800 course.
-If a student is not on the listserv or does not read email regularly, important deadlines and information could be missed.
-It is essential that the MPH Program Coordinator has updated email contact and that the student be sure to stay abreast of all email communication from the CPH Academic Affairs office.
-The student must also be aware of any departmental requirements or deadlines and must speak with an advisor regarding policies for the Capstone Project.
-Any Capstone Manuals published by individual departments will be distributed to students by their departments.
-In the case that a student's department does not publish a unique manual, adherence to the requirements documented in this manual is required.
+All deadlines are communicated to students via the MPH Graduate Student listserv, and via individual email correspondence once the student has successfully enrolled in the PBHL 7660 course during the final semester.
+If a student is not on the listserv or does not check inbox regularly, important deadlines and information may be missed.
+It is essential that the MPH Practice Coordinator has updated email contact and that the student is sure to stay abreast of all email communication from the CPH Office of Academic Affairs.